St Francis de Sales School, Wellington

 All students have the potential to occupy at least one of these roles (that is, target, initiator, or bystander) at some point in their school life.
 All students will transition to a new school at least once, placing them at higher risk of being bullied.
 It is possible that students could be in two categories at once.
 For example, a student could be both a target and an initiator.
 This is why it is important to involve all students in bullying prevention strategies and to ensure they are aware of their rights and responsibilities.
 Everyone has a role to play in preventing bullying behaviour.
 Bystanders need to know that responding appropriately (by discouraging, intervening in or reporting bullying) can be a very effective way to limit the impacts of, and even prevent, bullying behaviour.

 Students can move in and out of the roles of initiator, target and bystander at different times.
 Therefore, it is important not to label particular students as 'bullies'.
 Because all students may be initiators, targets or bystanders at some time, they all need to take part in strategies to learn about bullying and how to respond to it.
 Whole-school approaches such as PB4L: School-Wide (external link) take this approach and involve all staff and students.

 Students can move between the roles of initiator, target and bystander at different times.
 That’s why it's more helpful to identify the inappropriate behaviour rather than label individual students as ‘bullies’ or ‘victims.’

-Written information and policies should reflect this by referring to 'students who engage in bullying' or 'students who bully others', and 'students whare bullied' or 'students whare are the target of bullying'.
+Written information and policies should reflect this by referring to 'students who engage in bullying' or 'students who bully others', and 'students who are bullied' or 'students who are the target of bullying'.